Optical and transport properties of NbN thin films revisited: Optical properties

-clearly showing that, for non-negligible $\mathcal{Q}$, the second, lower plasma frequency appears.
-Its value increases as $\mathcal{Q}^4$, whereas the regular plasma frequency slightly decreases with $\mathcal{Q}$.
+The second, lower plasma frequency $\omega_{p2}$ increases as $\mathcal{Q}^4$, whereas the regular plasma frequency $\omega_p$ slightly decreases with $\mathcal{Q}$.
 In the inset of Fig.~\ref{fig:eps}, the second plasma frequencies of the samples are plotted.
 The thickest sample with the lowest $\mathcal{Q}$ does not reach zero, as the temperature smearing sufficiently suppresses the square root behaviour, which is not taken into account in Eq.~(\ref{eq:wp2}).